The Stranger Returns

 The Stranger Returns (Italian: Un uomo, un cavallo, una pistola, lit.
 A Man, a Horse, a Gun) also known as Shoot First...
-Laugh Last!, is a 1967 Italian-German-American Spaghetti Western film directed by Luigi Vanzi.
+Laugh Last!, is a 1967 Italian-West German-American Spaghetti Western film directed by Luigi Vanzi.
 It is a sequel to A Stranger in Town.

 The film is the second in a series of four western films starring Tony Anthony as "The Stranger".